Currently, there are over 1.5 billion websites and that number is constantly growing.

 Knowing more about your audience and their preferences helps you to provide your visitors with a seamless browsing experience.

-Plus, having a mobile-friendly website makes it easier for you to make use of mobile-specific marketing strategies, like push notifications or text messages.
+Plus, having a mobile-friendly website design makes it easier for you to make use of mobile-specific marketing strategies, like push notifications or text messages.

 6. Fast load times